CtrlK

 Distinctiveness Conflict Risk

-While it specifies 'documentation fix' and 'on a branch', phrases like 'write the fix' and 'make the changes' are fairly generic and could overlap with code fix skills or other implementation skills.
-The documentation focus helps but isn't strongly emphasized in the triggers.
+While it specifies 'documentation fix' and 'on a branch', phrases like 'make the changes' and 'implement the fix' are fairly generic and could overlap with code fix skills or other implementation-oriented skills.
+The documentation focus helps but the trigger phrases are broad.

 2 / 3